sean-gugler/DeathmazeFairPlay/README.md

 ## Retail editions

-The later edition comes from the most authentically preserved release I've encountered, in the [woz-a-day](https://archive.org/details/wozaday_Deathmaze_5000) collection.
+The **later edition** comes from the most authentically preserved release I've encountered, in the [woz-a-day](https://archive.org/details/wozaday_Deathmaze_5000) collection.
 That collection rarely mentions provenance, but it seems to deal exclusively with original pressings, not copies.
-While the disks it works from are not always factory-pristine and may be "contaminated" by save games or high score tables, this one looks clean.
+While the disks it works from are not always factory-pristine and may be "contaminated" by game saves or high score tables, this one looks clean.

-An identical copy of that game file can be found at [Asimov](https://www.apple.asimov.net/images/games/file_based/ankh_crimewave_deathmaze5000_starmaze.dsk) on a disk captured many years earlier, bundled with some other games.
+Corrroborating its authenticity, an identical copy of that game file can be found at [Asimov](https://www.apple.asimov.net/images/games/file_based/ankh_crimewave_deathmaze5000_starmaze.dsk) bundled with some other games on a disk captured many years earlier.
 Incidentally, that disk uses "Beautiful Boot" instead of standard DOS, which prevents the "save game to disk" feature from working.
 Transplanting the program file to a standard DOS disk allows saving to work normally.

-The earlier edition of the game has been in my own collection since 1980.
+The **earlier edition** of the game has been in my own collection since 1980.
 It is not an official retail disk, yet for several reasons I feel confident my file came unmodified from one.
 There is no evidence of any vanity vandalism typically inserted by crackers.
 The woz disk isn't copy protected, so this one probably wasn't either.
 There are some minor bugs not present in the woz edition.
 Forensic analysis of the two files show rippled jump-offset changes which typically result from recompiling source rather than hacking.

 See also "Fadden listing" below.

 ## Observations

+The game was originally written for the Z80 instruction set of the TRS-80 and ported to 6502 for the Apple II.
+This could explain certain anomalies, such as always using indirect addressing with indexing (`lda (ptr),y`) rather than absolute indexing (`lda addr,x`) where possible, or why the `A` register is used as an intermediary for loading values into `X` and `Y` rather than using `ldx` and `ldy`.

 The original authors used 1-based indexing ubiquitously, rather than machine-friendly 0-based indexing.
 In many cases this means setting up data table pointers to the address one entry earlier than where the table actually starts.

 The original authors used the assembly code instructions `bpl` and `bmi` after `cmp`, rather than the customary `bcs` and `bcc`.
 In the general case this is bad practice, but it works in Deathmaze because the numbers being compared are always unsigned 7-bit values (in the range 0 <= A <= 127).
 (Read more about 6502 comparison logic at <http://www.6502.org/tutorials/compare_beyond.html>)

-The game was originally written for the Z80 instruction set of the TRS-80 and ported to 6502 for the Apple II.
-This could explain certain anomalies, such as always using indirect addressing with indexing (`lda (ptr),y`) rather than absolute indexing (`lda addr,x`) where possible, or why the `A` register is used as an intermediary for loading values into `X` and `Y` rather than using `ldx` and `ldy`.

 ## Development process

-Time spent: 10 weeks
+Time spent: 11 weeks
 * 2 weeks: disassembly and annotation
 * 1 week: organized into buildable project
 * 5 weeks: modifications for Fair Play
 * 1 week: bug fixes
 * 1 week: hint page
+* 1 week: adapt for ProDOS

 I used [Regenerator 1.7](https://csdb.dk/release/?id=149429) to disassemble and hand-label the binary program.